KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 **Planned work**
 - We are enabling the auto-alarming feature for all customers.
 This might trigger warn mails to those customers who have an E-Mail address registered in the account settings (https://www.kolibricloud.ch/account-settings)
 - We are going to switch the SSL certificate.
-This might cause temporary connection problems and problems when accessing the data thought the API.
+This might cause temporary connection problems and problems when accessing the data through the API.

 ---
 ---

 ## Outages

+### 25. October 2021 16:00 CET - 02.
+November 2021 12:30 CET

+**Summary of Impact:**
+An update on the FTP-file-grabber-module caused an internal error in four FTP accounts where new devices where registered.
+This error has been fixed.
+No data has been deleted, and all missing measurement should have been loaded up to the KOLIBRI Cloud DB.

+**Root Cause:**
+An error when creating paths to copy the measurement files to a new associated folder lead to ill-formed folders and files.
+This error caused an exception and the FTP account and the process of mitigation the new measurement files has been dropped for another 5min.

+**Mitigation:**
+The particular software code has been fixed and tested.
+All data should now be visible again.

+---

 ### 3.August 2021 - 28.August 2021